 If you want to simply walk into a meeting room and have Skype for Business available at the touch of a button, then Microsoft have partnered with various companies to provide Meeting Room Systems that integrate with Skype.
-The SMART Room System is one such option which comes complete with touch screen display integrated cameras and speakers and remote control.
-Microsoft have even developed their own meeting room solution, the Microsoft Surface Hub which is another touch screen display but with integrated PC, annotation software, cameras and speakers which is a perfect partner for collaborating whilst using Skype for Business.
+The SMART Room System is one such option which comes complete with touch screen display, integrated cameras and speakers and a remote control.
+Microsoft have even developed their own meeting room solution, the Microsoft Surface Hub which is a touch screen display with integrated PC, annotation software, cameras and speakers which is a perfect partner for collaborating whilst using Skype for Business.
 But what if you don’t need the expense and complexity of touch screens, real-time edits and annotations and all of the other incredible features of these solutions?
 What do you do if you simply want the simple voice and video conferencing features of using Skype for Business in a meeting room?

 Teamline by StarLeaf + Skype for Business

 What about video conferencing interoperability?

 One of the big challenges of using Skype for Business is things can get tricky when you need to connect with someone on a different conferencing system.
-If you ever want to connect with someone on a traditional H.323 system like Polycom or Cisco then you will understand the challenges.
+If you’ve ever had to connect with someone on a traditional H.323 system like Polycom or Cisco then you will understand the challenges.
 There are various solutions to this involving multi-party connection units but by experience you will understand the time delay that is incurred from joining multiple systems together – and the complex nature of setting up such a call.
-To overcome this challenge there is now a free solution on the market called StarLeaf Medley which allows you to connect people using multiple systems in a seamless, stress-free connection.
-To find out more about this system, watch this free webinar which explains all of your options for interoperability for Skype for Business and how StarLeaf Medley can bridge the gap.
+Teamline by StarLeaf, like all StarLeaf products are able to over come this challenge.
+You can connect to people using multiple systems in a seamless, stress-free connection.
+To find out more about this system, watch this free webinar which explains all of your options for interoperability for Skype for Business and how StarLeaf can bridge the gap.